 Torotoro National Park Guide: Hiring a guide to Stone City Itas

-We paid for our 2D/1N tour from Cochabamba 590 BOB (≈ 83 USD) per person.
+We paid for our 2D/1N shared tour from Cochabamba 590 BOB (≈ 89 USD) per person.
 It included a room in the mid-price-range hotel, full board, transportation to and from Torotoro, an entrance ticket, and a guide for 3 circuits.
-And since the others canceled last minute, we basically had a private tour!
-However, we also were not sure whether the tour would take place until the evening before, since the tour operator was still looking for people to fill the group until the very last minute.
-So actually we were prepared to do the whole thing on our own.
+And since the others canceled very last minute, we had a private tour!

 Torotoro National Park Guide: Stunning landscapes of Bolivian Jurassic Park